lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ### talea

 A **talea** is a rhythmic pattern, a sequence of numbers representing relative durations.
-Its format is a nested array as output of a [**rhythmF**](#rhythmf) function.
+Its format can be nested array as output of a [**rhythmF**](#rhythmf) function, or simply an array of floats (no normalization is needed).

-The order of values in **talea** matters, because the position within the sequence determines the priority of taken values for low degrees of quantization (the first, the most important).
+The order of values in a **talea** matters, because the position within the sequence determines the priority of taken values for low degrees of quantization (the first, the most important).

 ### prolatio

+A **prolatio** is a nested time grid used to adjust the raw values received from a talea.
+A prolatio follow the format of [**rhythmF**](#rhythmf) functions output.

 ### quantization